FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Configure the A-E keys and IO keys in sequence.
 After the Smart Tool configuration is completed, the task manager internally maintains the function corresponding to each button.
 When a button is detected to be pressed, the function corresponding to the button is automatically executed.

--  **Movement instructions**：When selecting PTP, LIN, or ARC motion instructions, you need to enter the corresponding point speed.
+-  **Movement instructions**:When selecting PTP, LIN, or ARC motion instructions, you need to enter the corresponding point speed.
 After the configuration is successful, a new relevant motion instruction is added to the teaching program.
 When configuring the ARC motion instruction, you need to configure the PTP/LIN instruction first.

--  **DO output**：When "DO Output" is selected, a drop-down box is displayed to select output DO0 - DO7 options.
+-  **DO output**:When "DO Output" is selected, a drop-down box is displayed to select output DO0 - DO7 options.

 .. image:: teaching_pendant_software/229.png
    :width: 3in